Korman2018/Spring-MVC-Homework/README.md

 Endpoints:
   HTTP GET: localhost - batch load user files.
 Click the 'Choose Files' button, then click 'Upload files' button.
 This will load the data into the database.
             Each user in separate file.
 May duplicate name, surname and patronymic.
-Don'd have id.
+Don't have id.
             Examples in dir: resources/userExamples.
 Temporary uploaded data will be in 'uploadDir' dir.
 Every app launch will clear this directory!
   HTTP GET: localhost/getUsers - get all users info.
   HTTP GET: localhost/getUsersPdf - get all users info as PDF.
 Accept 'Accept=application/pdf' headers only!